02/22/2023

 “Within the farming community, a lot of operators look for opportunities to expand.
 They often don’t have access to the capital required to acquire neighbouring parcels when they come up for sale.
 Others are looking to exit, and don’t have heirs or successors to buy them out of the business,” Millard explains.
 “We leverage our considerable capital resources to acquire productive, arable farmland in Saskatchewan, which we rent to farmland operators and help them to expand their businesses.”

-The Avenue Living Agricultural Land Trust has a fixed sunset date within the next two years and we’re looking to replicate its success with our new fund, Tract Farmland Partners LP.
+The Avenue Living Agricultural Land Trust has a fixed sunset date within the next two years, and we’re looking to replicate its success with our new fund, Tract Farmland Partners LP.

 “We wanted to give investors a way to keep benefitting from our experience with Saskatchewan farmland, as well as our active management capabilities in the agricultural space,” Millard says.

 Our approach to farmland is led by Leif Snethun, the CEO of the Avenue Living Agricultural Land Trust, and Tract Farmland Partners LP.
 Snethun comes from a proud tradition of Canadian farming.
 His father was the youngest of five boys raised on a farm in east-central Alberta.
 That farm was homesteaded by Snethun’s grandparents, who immigrated from Norway.
-With help from his wife, Snethun owns a cow-calf operation west of Stavely, Alberta and helps his younger brother operate the near-by family farm.
+With help from his wife, Snethun owns a cow-calf operation west of Stavely, Alberta and helps his younger brother operate the nearby family farm.

 Sowing seeds for future alpha